emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 ### Enabling Single Sign-On

 For more information on configuring the OAuth filter, see the [Single Sign-On with OAuth and OIDC](/user-guide/oauth-oidc-auth) documentation.

 ### Enabling Service Preview

 Service Preview requires a command-line client, `apictl`.
 For instructions on configuring Service Preview, see the [Service Preview tutorial](/docs/dev-guide/service-preview).

-### Enabling Consul Connect integration
+### Developer Portal reference

-Ambassador Pro's Consul Connect integration is deployed as a separate Kubernetes service.
-For instructions on deploying Consul Connect, see the [Consul Connect integration guide](/user-guide/consul-connect-ambassador).
+The Dev Portal can be customized for both content and look-and-feel.
+For details on using the Dev Portal, see the [Dev Portal Reference](/reference/dev-portal).

 # Upgrading Ambassador Pro